boschresearch/amira_blender_rendering/Readme.md

 ## Installing the blender-render scripts

+The following items are of interest if you plan to render on BCAI's internal GPU cluster.

 Copy the scripts from `scripts/gpu_cluster` to the GPU cluster to ~/bin.
 Then, make the script `blender_headless_render` executable